COMMUNICATION ETHICS

 At times, a person's mind and memory can become overloaded with unnecessary information.
 This only complicates communication.
 Why burden oneself with irrelevant information?
 It is crucial to be able to filter out the most necessary, important, and useful information.
 By doing so, individuals can communicate more effectively and ensure that their messages are clear and comprehensible.

-4. Negative Emotions
+4. Negative emotions

 Communication can often be hindered by various emotional barriers that arise from negative feelings.
 Understanding these barriers can help individuals navigate interpersonal relationships more effectively.
 Here are some key barriers related to negative emotions: